 - Proof of income from prior pay periods (for instance, by showing regular bank deposits on the day after payday);

 - Prior tax returns; or

-- Reports from a private investigator’s visits to the plaintiff’s workplace.
+- Reports from a private investigator’s visits to your workplace.

-In order to be eligible for unemployment benefits in California an employee must, among other requirements:
+In order to be eligible for unemployment benefits in California, you must, among other requirements:

 - Be physically able to work, and

 - Be available and actively looking for work.